-From the Louvre you can wander your way down through the Jardin des Tuilieries, a Parisian garden featuring a mini version of the Arc de Triomphe called the Arc de Triomphe du Carrousel with pink marble columns, a Ferris wheel, views of the Eiffel Tower, many little cafes and restaurants and lots of young men walking around carrying naf French trinkets like metal Eiffel Towers begging you to purchase them for ‘just 1 euro!’.
-Closest metro line: Louvre Rivoli.
+From the Louvre you can wander your way through the Jardin des Tuilieries, a Parisian garden featuring the Arc de Triomphe du Carrousel with pink marble columns, a Ferris wheel, views of the Eiffel Tower and many little cafes and restaurants.

 Pont Alexandre III

-This iconic bridge is home to two grand golden statues and a beautiful view of the Eiffel Tower.
-If you cut along to the Seine after visiting the Jardin des Tuileries before the Champs-Elysees, you can see this bridge.
-Closest metro line: Invalides.
+This well-known bridge is home to two grand golden statues and a beautiful view of the Eiffel Tower.
+If you cut along to the Seine after visiting the Jardin des Tuileries before the Champs-Elysees, you can easily spot this bridge.

-You cannot visit Paris without wandering down the iconic Champs-Elysees…or can you?
-When I envisioned Champs-Elysees prior to my visit, I thought of haute couture and expensive taste, so while I did spot a 4-story Louis Vuitton store and the beautiful original Laduree, I was underwhelmed.
-The fact that half of the street was covered in fencing in preparation for Bastille Day and the Tour de France didn’t help its case plus the teeming crowds.
-If I had had the time and the money to explore some of the shops, I’m sure this would have been a more memorable experience.
-Closest metro line: Champs-Elysees Clemenceau.
+You can't visit Paris without wandering down the iconic Champs-Élysées…or can you?
+When I envisioned it prior to my visit, I thought of haute couture and expensive taste, so while I did spot a grand Louis Vuitton store and the beautiful original Ladurée and their macarons, I was a bit underwhelmed because it felt like just another street packed with tourists and not much to see.

 Arc de Triomphe